synfonaut/Open-Directory/README.md

 ## Open Directory v2

 * Planaria to reduce load on client
-* Planaria to remove maxDepth restriction on categories and search
+* Planaria to remove entry and satoshi maxDepth restriction on categories and search
 * Planaria to crawl Bitcoin Stickers from websites for including C:// and other protocols in tipchain
-* Planaria to sort changelog by graph-dependant order
+* Planaria to sort changelog by graph-dependant order (Neon Genesis?)
 * Recursive satoshi counts, categories count all sub-categories with no limit
 * Moderation tools
 * Statistics (money, categories, links, votes)